srishtikama/Python_Projects/Capstone Project README.md

 - Stem words using PorterStemmer

 ## Statistical Model Findings
 For each model, I applied the TF-IDF vectorizer to transform the review text into numerical vectors indicating the importance of each word in the text.
-To then classify and predict the number of stars for each review, I applied Logistic Regression, SVM, and Random Forest models and below is a summary of my results:
+To then classify and predict the number of stars for each review, I applied Logistic Regression, and SVM models and below is a summary of my results:

 ### 1. Logistic Regression
+Using a standard Logisitic Regression model with max iterations equal to 1,000, the training, validation, and testing accuracy was about 64% for all classes.
+When looking at the confusion matrix of the testing results, reviews with 1 star and 5 stars were predicted more accurately (79% and 86% respectively) compared the 2, 3, and 4 stars (21%, 28%, and 39% respectively).
+For 2, 3, and 4 star reviews, the model had a similar accuracy when predicting the correct classification and the stars nearby.
+For example, if the actual review was 3 stars, the model predicted 3 stars with 28% accuracy but also predicted 4 stars with 31% accuracy.
+Therefore, logistic regression seems to predict extreme reviews more accuractly than reviews in the middle.

 ### 2. SVM
-### 3. Random Forest

 ### Final Findings

 # Next Steps
 Although the statistical models listed above had reasonably good accuracy scores, I am hoping to improve my accuracy scores first by using Gensim's Word2Vec instead of TF-IDF and seeing whether the Cross Bag-of-Words or the Skipgram methods provide a better accuracy.
 Then, I am also hoping to see if using a Keras Neural Network will improve my accuracy score.
+I am also considering decreasing the amount of data I am using to train the model as both Logistic Regression and SVM took hours to train and compute the accuracy scores.

 # Link to Code
 [prompt.ipynb](https://github.com/srishtikama/Python_Projects/blob/main/prompt.ipynb)